 Learning Swedish is a free online course in Swedish for beginners.
 It is your fast track to learning Swedish wherever you live.
 The course gives basic spoken and written knowledge of the Swedish language, as well as an insight into Swedish culture and society.
 All you need to do is sign-up and you can start learning Swedish anywhere and anytime you want!

-Is the Study in Sweden brochure available online?
+Is Study in Sweden on social media?